mnot/I-D/http-proxy-problem/draft.md

 # Why Proxy? {#why}

-HTTP proxies are interposed between the user and the origin server for a variety of purposes; some of them are with the full knowledge and consent of end users, to their benefit, and some are solely for the purposes of the network operator -- sometimes even against the interests of the end users.
+HTTP proxies are interposed between user agents and origin servers for a variety of purposes; some of them are with the full knowledge and consent of end users, to their benefit, and some are solely for the purposes of the network operator -- sometimes even against the interests of the end users.